notMarque/RomiOnSpeed/PCBs/ModuleBoard/Module Boards Notes.md

 # I2C Connections
-One two as5600 and one to main board for simplicity/speed Having one be on pins 4 and 5 is really convenient because these are the default pins The other can be on any pair of pins according to this diagram
+One two as5600 and one to main board for simplicity/speed Having one be on pins 4 and 5 is really convenient because these are the default pins The other can be on any pair of pins according to this diagram (feel free to change to make routing easier)
 ![[pico-pinout.png]]
+# AS5600